duerrhannes/levermann/reports/analysis.md

 # This document provides an overview and sample interpretation of project results

-N.B: The output plots are automaticalle generated when running the script using 'matplotlib' and can be customized with matplotlib styles.
+N.B: The output plots are automatically generated when running the script using 'matplotlib' and can be customized with matplotlib styles.

 ![Overview](./figures/2023-08-28_09-48-57_summary_pitayasmoothie-light.png)